eagletrt/handcart-sw/docs/main.md

 - Airs should close, and the state of the handcart should go to "ready"
 - Press charge button, charge should start

+### Using the serial CLI
+If telemetry is not working or the handcart can't have internet access,

 In case of any problem, push the red shutdown button in the handcart, this will stop the charge and close the AIRs of the accumulator.

-# Backup (Emergency) software
+# Backup (emergency) software

 Before starting, follow the set up procedure for the handcart.
 It is necessary to initialize the canbus on the raspberry pi, just execute [this](https://github.com/eagletrt/handcart/blob/master/utils/start-can.sh) script.
 If you need the handcart working as fast as possible, just download the [charge script](https://github.com/eagletrt/handcart/blob/master/utils/charge_script.py) from github, and execute it on the raspberry pi, you will be guided through the precharge process of the accumulator and the charge settings.

 !!!
 Warning : This software is DUMB, if you set a voltage, the brusa will deliver it, be careful!.
 !!!
-Warning: at the time of writing (18/09/2021) the script supports just chimera’s accumulator, this can be bypassed by reading the next note.
+Warning: the script supports just Fenice EVO’s accumulator, this can be bypassed by reading the next note.
 !!!
 Tip: if you need to bypass the precharge check of the accumulator for any reason, you can set the variable “BYPASS_TS_CHECK” in the script to false, this way the script will not check the presence of the accumulator, and the brusa will work on anything it is attached to.
+Use this With caution.

 # Software